eunanhardy/terrapak-action/README.md

 ```

+### Requirements
+To use this action you must first setup a instance of [Terrapack](https://github.com/eunanhardy/terrapak)

 ### Workflows
 Add the following workflow to your repository to automatically publish new versions of your modules when a pull request is merged to the target branch.